 BD: Have you ever had the misfortune of getting a “hack” director?

 EM-N: Sometimes it is hard to discuss things or try certain things with various directors, but I always try to find a way to make an agreement with whomever the director is.
-I don’t like to do something that is not what the director wants, but when it’s all said and done, I am the one on the stage in front of the public and director is backstage?
+I don’t like to do something that is not what the director wants, but when it’s all said and done, I am the one on the stage in front of the public, and the director is backstage.

 BD: Will you remember a lot of the things Hal Prince taught you in this production and carry them into your next Butterfly?